MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/case-enh-config.md

 # Enable enhanced case forms for multisession apps

-Enable the enhanced **Quick case form** and **Full case form**  options, so that your agents can see the enhanced quick case form and full case form, when they create a new case in Customer Service workspace.
+Enable the enhanced **Quick case form** and **Full case form**  options, so that the enhanced quick case form and full case form open when agents create a new case in the Customer Service workspace.

 > [!NOTE]
-> The enhanced case creation experience is available in the Customer Service workspace app only.
+> The enhanced case creation experience is available only in the Customer Service workspace app.

 ## Enable enhanced case experience

-To enable the enhanced case forms, perform the following steps:
+To enable the enhanced case forms, follow these steps:

 1. In Customer Service admin center, go to **Case Settings**.
 1. Select **Manage** for **Enhanced case experience**.